Asthma: Over The Counter Treatment (cont.)

 - Good control of allergic rhinitis (nasal allergies) helps to control asthma.

-- Approximately 2%-10% of patients with asthma must avoid aspirin and other nonsteroidal antiinflammatory drugs (NSAIDs) like ibuprofen and Motrin since they may induce an episode of asthma.
+- Some patients with asthma must avoid aspirin and other nonsteroidal antiinflammatory drugs (NSAIDs) like ibuprofen and Motrin since they may induce an episode of asthma.

 - All patients with asthma should seek professional advise from their physicians on how to optimally manage their condition.